Skip to content

 Do agents need API keys?

-No. Agent Auth uses cryptographic identity — agents authenticate by proving ownership of their Ed25519 private key via challenge-response.
+No. Agent Auth by Vigil uses cryptographic identity — agents authenticate by proving ownership of their Ed25519 private key via challenge-response.
 No API keys, no passwords, no shared secrets.

 What is a DID?